-Registration in this course is restricted to students admitted to the Diploma in Early Childhood Education and Certificate in Early Childhood Education.
+Registration in this course is restricted to students admitted to the Diploma in Early Childhood Education, Certificate in Early Childhood Education, and Certificate in Early Childhood Education (Part-time).

 Practicum I

 In early childhood education training, supervised field work prepares students to work with young children in a variety of early learning settings.
 During this first practicum, students gain practical experience and begin to develop the skills needed to plan and implement a curriculum for young children ages three to five.
 They regularly consult with an on-site sponsor teacher to learn about the responsibilities of program implementation and practice planning curriculum for young children.
 With the support of the centre staff, students actively participate in daily routines that promote the physical, emotional, social, and cognitive growth of young children.
 Graded S/U.